Book Editors – for novels, non-fiction and manuscripts – Jericho Writers

 Vee Walker

 Vee Walker is an author of fiction and non-fiction with a love of family history and heritage.
 Her novels are so closely based on archive material that they can be used as academic source texts.
 Vee’s debut novel, Major Tom’s War (Kashi House), evolved from a narrative non-fiction account of an unlikely WWI courtship into gripping historical fiction.
-Recently, her short story Nice Dog was been shortlisted for the BBC Short Story Competition 2024.
-As part of this, she was interviewed by Kirsty Wark on BBC Radio 4’s Front Row and you can listen here (starting from around twelve minutes in).
+Recently, her short story Nice Dog was shortlisted for the BBC Short Story Competition 2024.
+As part of this experience, she was interviewed by Kirsty Wark on BBC Radio 4’s Front Row and you can listen here (starting from around twelve minutes in).
+An abridged version of Nice Dog can be heard on BBC Sounds here.
 Vee honed her writing/editing skills as a heritage consultant for 20+ years, working with museums and natural/cultural/historic sites throughout the UK.
-Her poetry and descriptive writing can be found within unusual interpretive installations on mountains, in forests and along the coast.
-She was also commissioned to write pieces of site-based drama by The Royal Geographical Society (Antarctic Science, 2001), British Waterways (the AHI Caliba Award-winning Harry’s Cut, set on the 1950s Birmingham canals network, 2002), and The National Trust for Scotland (#FindAleckie, 2019).
+Her poetry and descriptive writing can be found within unusual interpretive installations at historic houses, on mountains, in forests and along the coast.
+She has also been commissioned to write pieces of site-based drama by The Royal Geographical Society (Antarctic Science, 2001), British Waterways (the AHI Caliba Award-winning Harry’s Cut, set on the 1950s Birmingham canals network, 2002), and The National Trust for Scotland (#FindAleckie, 2019).
 Vee often runs creative writing workshops.
-Find Vee on Twitter here: @veewalkerwrites
+Find Vee on Threads at @veewalkerwriters and on Facebook here.

 Read more